gimmi/log4net.Appender.MongoDB/readme.md

 MongoDB appender for log4net
 ----------------------------

 The title says it all.
-Check [Log4Net site](http://logging.apache.org/log4net/) or [MongoDB site](http://www.mongodb.org/) if you need more than this.
+Check [Log4Net site](http://logging.apache.org/log4net/) or [MongoDB site](http://www.mongodb.org/) if you need more info.

 Installation
 ------------